Learn About Low Progesterone at Texas Fertility Center of New Braunfels

 Progesterone is administered to raise the level of the hormone and is available in the form of vaginal creams, vaginal gels and vaginal suppositories.
 It may also be given in injectable forms.
 In most cases, treatment is only necessary during the first trimester, although a small percentage of women require treatment beyond the early weeks of pregnancy.

-Dr. Susan Hudson at Fertility Institute of Texas specializes in fertility treatments for women who may have low progesterone.
+Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for women who may have low progesterone.
 Dr. Hudson sees and treats infertility patients from San Antonio, New Braunfels and throughout South Central Texas.
 Call today to schedule your consultation.

 New Braunfels 830.608.8004